TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ### RarRename

-Check for renamed rar-files.
+Check for renamed RAR files.

 *Rar-rename restores original file names using information stored in rar-files.
-When enabled the rar-rename is performed as one of the first steps of post-processing for every nzb-file.*
+When enabled, the rar-rename is performed as one of the first steps of post-processing for every nzb-file.*

-*Rar-rename is useful for downloads not having par2-files or for downloads those files were renamed before creating par2-files.
-In both cases par-rename (option ParRename) can't rename files and the rar-rename makes it possible to unpack downloads which would fail otherwise.*
+*Rar-rename is useful for downloads that do not have par2-files or for downloads that have files renamed before creating par2-files.
+In both cases, par-rename (option ParRename) can't rename files, and the rar-rename makes it possible to unpack downloads that would fail otherwise.*

 !!! success ""